moabdelbasset/meal_planner/README.md

 Since its a terminal app, I used colorama to add a bit of colour where I felt was needed within the terminal to make certain parts stand out to the user.
 For example adding not valid data a prompt appear with color red.
 * Fetching information from Google sheet:
 The list of foods and it's caloric data is maintained inside a Google spreadsheet.

+## Features Left to Implement
+* Create a user profile and store it in a database
+* Use database for food and caloric information

+# Technologies:
+* Python
+*